valeriupredoi/valeriupredoi.github.io/pages/workshops-detailed.md

 ### <a name="cordex-webinar"></a>IS-ENES3 webinar on the Access on CORDEX and CMIP6 climate data
 - duration: **Jun 15, 2020 from 10:00 AM to 11:30 AM (Europe/Vienna / UTC200)**

+**Find the recording of the webinar on [the IS-ENES3 YouTube channel](https://www.youtube.com/watch?v=SSjod5McTZo&list=PLFvev1W5vG7Nv-wzntcCp46XbqJKWaqRB) !**

+**Program of the webinar**
+Introduction - Janette Bessembinder (KNMI)
+- ESGF: A practical overview for users - Christian Pagé (CERFACS)
+- Search and download of CMIP6 and CORDEX data through ESGF - Paola Nassisi (CMCC)
+- ECAS Environment and climate data analysis - Paola Nassisi (CMCC)
+- IS-ENES Climate4impact (C4i): Ease Access to Climate Model Data - Christian Pagé (CERFACS)

+During this webinar and demonstration we will explain what the [Earth System Grid Federation](https://esgf.llnl.gov/) (ESGF) is and what it does to make climate data available for research.

+ESGF is an international open-source effort that disseminates climate model data, observational and reanalysis data free of charge.
+Short demonstrations will be given on how to access and analyze climate data available through ESGF.
+This webinar is organized by the IS-ENES3 project, the European part of ESGF, that works on enhancing and improving current climate research infrastructure.
+The webinar is aimed at users in any scientific or applied domain that need access to climate data, for example, climate modelers performing multi-model comparisons, impact researchers evaluating climate change impacts, climate services providers, etc., at global or regional scales.

 <hr style="border:2px solid gray">

 ### <a name="kickoff"></a>IS-ENES3 Kick-off Meeting